Create actions that modify input table data

 • ActionSelect Delete row(s).

-InSelect an input table or linked input table (the target element) that the action must modify.
+InSelect a target input table (excluding linked input tables) that the action must modify.

 Delete row(s) by

-• Single row: Delete an individual row based on its unique identifier (the system-generated row ID for input tables or the primary key column value for linked input tables).
+• Single row: Delete an individual row based on its unique identifier (the system-generated row ID).
 Depending on the trigger element type, you can define the criteria using one of the following options:

 • Static value: Specify a fixed value.
 If the value matches the unique identifier of a single row in the target element, Sigma deletes that row.